ipfs/team-mgmt/drafts/Project Management Process.md

 We're playing with the roles of [**Product Owner**](#product-owner) and [**Project Manager**](#project-manager) but have not found a stable definition for those roles.

-A [**Sprint Administrator**](#sprint-administrator) maintains weekly the pulse of updates, calls, etc.
+A [**Sprint Administrator**](#sprint-administrator) maintains the pulse of weekly updates, calls, etc. and ensures that the records of these discussions are publicly available.

 ### The Cadence

 We conduct public [**Weekly Updates**](#weekly-updates) where each project's contributors and Project Lead check in with the Roadmap, Milestones, Status Board, and relevant Goals.
 These updates provide the basis for Weekly [**Sprints**](#sprints).

-On a quarterly basis (roughly every 3 months) we conduct [**Roadmap Updates**](#roadmap-updates) where we review the past quarter's Milestones and schedule Milestones for the coming months.
+On a quarterly basis (roughly every 3 months) we conduct [**Roadmap Updates**](#roadmap-updates) where we review the past quarter's Milestones and establish a schedule for the Milestones that will occur in the coming months.

 ## Artifacts

 ### 📚 Projects

-_TODO: WTF is a Project?_
+_TODO: WTF is a Project? is a Project defined by its audience?_

 A **Project** is...

+_We **do not** use a one-to-one mapping between Projects and code bases._ Projects frequently include multiple code bases stored in multiple git repositories and they often have a unifying code base that ties them all together.

 Every project has a Project Lead, a Project Roadmap and a Status Board.

 ### 📘 Milestones

 A **Milestone** _groups together a set of goals that will achieve a significant, measurable improvement to the product or project._

-Milestones are the bridge between the context of the [Status Board](#status-boards), whose focus is the current state of work and the context of the [Roadmap](#roadmaps), whose focus is the projected timeline.
-Milestones gather together related Goals and associate them with either an Estimated Date of Delivery or a Deadline so that we can situate those Goals within the overall Roadmap.
+Milestones are the bridge between the [Status Board](#status-boards) and the [Roadmap](#roadmaps).
+The Roadmap focuses on the projected timeline while the the Status Board focuses on the current state of work in the Pipeline.
+Those contexts are each views onto the same pile of Goals.
+Milestones bridge these two contexts by gathering together related Goals and associating them with either an Estimated Date of Delivery or a Deadline so that we can situate those Goals within the Roadmap's timeline.

+A Milestone is completed when all goals associated with it have been completed.

 **Attributes of a Milestone:**
-- measurable unit of progress
-- contains a list of goals, ordered by priority
-- usually but not always sequentially ordered
-- have either an estimated date of delivery or deadline

-Each project has a set of milestones.
-A milestone is completed when all goals associated with it have been completed.
-Milestones are tracked in the project roadmap by the project lead.

-A milestone has the following information:
+A Milestone has the following information:
 - Name
   - Example 1: "Release go-ipfs v0.5.0"
   - Example 2: "Working prototype of Pubsub implementation in go-ipfs"